facioquo/stock-indicators-python/docs/_indicators/Obv.md

 | `obv` | float | On-balance Volume
 | `obv_sma` | float, Optional | Moving average (SMA) of OBV based on `sma_periods` periods, if specified

-:warning: **Warning**: absolute values in OBV are somewhat meaningless, so use with caution.
+> :warning: **Warning**: absolute values in OBV are somewhat meaningless.
+Use with caution.

 ### Utilities